helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>You have no power at all if you do not exercise constant power.</h3 quote>
+<h3 quote align='center'>Style is a reflection of your attitude and your personality.</h3 quote>

 ---